Why Are the Highly Educated So Liberal?

 Idiots, and loudmouths, on the other hand will get ostracized and have pots broken over their heads; one shouldn't be surprised if something one writes on a public forum will get one fired from school/work.
 This is not the depressing thing though - no the depressing thing is that the rules of the game are never explained clearly.
 In this sense, the Western liberal dogma is essentially the Christian one of grovelling expiation.
 You know... one can be as bad in action, but words and "belief" are key to salvation [1].
 Terrible, terrible messaging to the naive younglings.

-This probably explains why some (generally poor) idiots in the Midwest send tons of money to "harvest Asia in the name of Christ" (well atleast to those in power).
-Then there is the New Age movement, "meditating" and "yoga-ing" for "peace" "health" and "environment" (and lots of greens)...
+This probably explains why some (generally poor) idiots in the Midwest send tons of money to "harvest Asia in the name of Christ" (well atleast to those in power), while jumping up an down to keep these "loved" people away from their neighborhood.
+Then there is the New Age movement, "meditating" and "yoga-ing" for "peace" "health" and "environment" (and lots of greens), while showing total disdain for the path [2]...
 Namast..
 No, fk you!

 All this facade gets really really tiring.

-[1] The laity in much of Asia believe in very similar things to be fair; although they don't get bonked on the head with a book everytime they are out of line.
+[1] The laity in much of Asia believe in very similar things to be fair... although they don't get bonked on the head with a book everytime they are out of line.

 Highly educated people spend more time around other highly educated, and likely richer people, creating an environment where you view almost everyone as inherently good, and trustworthy.